hpc/pavilion2/docs/README.txt

  -  set nix environment variable PVINSTALL to the installation directory of Pavilion
  -  set PATH to include $PVINSTALL/PAV
+ -  Pavilion runs at version 2.7 of Python, so make sure that is early in your PATH too.

   At this point you should be able to run "pth -h"